sbogucki12/BoGoodSkiPortfolio/README.md

 + 12/4/2017 pm: Added a "jQuery" page.
 + 12/5/2017 pm: Added a "my Weather" page.
 + 12/5/2017 pm, part 2: Added another algorithm to the Algorithm page.
++ 12/6/2017 am: Added discussion about algorithms to Algorithms page.

 ## Credit